F.G. Houtermans Award

 Nominations of underrepresented groups are encouraged.

-The 2025 Houtermans Award will be presented at the Goldschmidt2025 Conference.
+The 2026 Houtermans Award will be presented at the Goldschmidt 2026 Conference in Montréal in July.

 Former recipients of the Houtermans Award